dbroeglin/azure-rails-starter/README.md

 ## Getting help

-If you're working with this project and running into issues, please post in [Issues](/issues).
+If you're working with this project and running into issues, please post an Issue by clicking on the link above.